 The vast majority of international schools in Bangkok will require prospective students to write entrance tests and undergo a rigorous application process due to the limited number of places they offer.
 Some international schools will only accept students of a particular nationality.

 The International Schools Association of Thailand (ISAT) lists all the member schools and, although there are other schools that offer a good standard of education, all ISAT members meet international standards.
 The best international schools in Bangkok can be extremely costly, depending on the age of the child, and will usually have a fairly long waiting list.

 Read International Schools in Bangkok for more on the city's top international schools.

 Special-needs education in Thailand

 By law, learning difficulties qualify for state assistance, but this is rarely enforced in practice.
+This is largely due to the fact that inclusive education was only legislated in 2008.
 In the public system, special education teachers are scarce despite there being a demand for them, and resources are limited if available at all.

 Many international schools offer support for special needs, but this is often at an additional price on top of standard fees.
 The level of support varies from school to school, so it's worthwhile to investigate different options.

 Tutors in Thailand